noctua84/NestJS-Sandbox/README.md

       It also integrates well with tools like Jaeger, Prometheus, Grafana and Sentry.
       Opentelemetry has tracers for prisma, nestjs, express, http and many more.
     - [Jaeger](https://www.jaegertracing.io/) is a tool to trace your application.
 It is used as a tracing and metrics collector for opentelemetry in development. (free tool)
+- Error handling:
+    - [Sentry](https://sentry.io/) is a tool to monitor your application and collect errors.
+It is used as a tracing collector for opentelemetry in production. (freemium tool)

 ## NestJS integrated tools:
 - [Read-Eval-Print-Loop(REPL)](docs.nestjs.com/recipes/repl) is a simple interactive environment for dependency graphs and trying out methods from providers and/or controllers from the terminal.